 Housing costs in Longmont are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-When you are in Longmont, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Longmont’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Longmont is generally considered to be a blue-collar town.
+0.00% of the Longmont workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Longmont is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Longmont who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 A relatively large number of people in Longmont telecommute to their jobs.
 Overall, about 7.34% of people work from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Longmont in 2010 was $32,550, which is upper middle income relative to Colorado and the nation.
 This equates to an annual income of $130,200 for a family of four.
 However, Longmont contains both very wealthy and poor people as well.